hfod/web/data/home/text.md

 [hacker](https://datatracker.ietf.org/doc/html/rfc1392#page-21)
 meetup.

-For those who delight in having an intimate understanding of internal workings of complex systems, like software, computers, electronics, and more.
+For those of us who make things and delight in having an intimate understanding of internal workings of complex systems.
+Software, computers, electronics, and other interesting things.

-Inspired by [NYC Hack && Tell](https://hackandtell.org/), we originally set out to do monthly [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk) sessions on whatever we happened to have recently hacked together (or apart), but have since expanded to include longer talks and just casual hangouts.
+Inspired by [NYC Hack && Tell](https://hackandtell.org/), we originally set out to do monthly [lightning talk](https://en.wikipedia.org/wiki/Lightning_talk) sessions on whatever we happened to have recently hacked together (or apart), and have since expanded to include longer talks and just casual hangouts.

 ### Join us